-Similarly, the conjunctions at the Bohr radius are a factor of two closer to the Compton wavelength, those at the Rydberg a factor of four,...
-The origin of this factor of two remains a mystery.
+Similarly, conjunctions at the Bohr radius are a factor of two closer to the Compton wavelength, the Rydberg a factor of four,...
+The origin of this factor of two is unknown.

-Additional factors of two and three offsets are present in the scale dependent impedances (but not shown in figure 2 for sake of clarity), and in the corresponding work of MacGregor[18].
-As mentioned earlier[5], without understanding how to properly attribute them (after all, the impedance model is yet in its infancy) and in the interest of simplicity, they were kept in mind but eliminated from the model until such time as they were in need of attention.
-They could be of help in untangling the mode structures and couplings, sorting out the phases, exploring connections between impedances and say quarks and gluons,...
+Additional factors of two and three offsets are present in the scale dependent impedances (but not shown in figure 2 for sake of clarity), and in the corresponding work of MacGregor[20].
+As mentioned earlier[11], without understanding how to properly attribute them (after all, the impedance model is yet in its infancy) and in the interest of simplicity, they were kept in mind but eliminated from the model until such time as they were in need of attention.
+They could be of help in untangling the mode structures and couplings, understanding what connections might exist with the standard model constituents, sorting out confinement, the phases,...

-There are no phases in the impedance plot of figure 2.
+The phases are as yet undetermined in the impedance plot of figure 2.
 To calculate branching ratios with the precision shown here requires knowledge of both amplitude and phase.
 Fortunately, the phase information is given by the experimental data, by the measured coherence lengths of the unstable particles.
-This data is utilized via their correlation with the $\alpha$ -spaced conjunctions of the mode impedances.
+This data is utilized via the coherence length correlation with the $\alpha$ -spaced conjunctions of the mode impedances.

-Another way to say there is no phase information is to say there are no dynamics in the impedance plot.
+Without phases to help tie the modes together, there are as yet no dynamics in the impedance plot.
 Dynamics requires change.
 Quantum dynamics requires phase-coherent change of quantum phase, which requires knowledge of mode structures and couplings.
-Given sufficient computational resources, such knowledge seems accessible via iterative tuning of the impedance model phases and mode structures to fit the data.
+Given sufficient computational resources, such knowledge seems accessible via iterative tuning of the impedance network phases and mode structures to fit the data.
+Matlab seems like an obvious choice, running on a gate array farm.